 After disembarking in Resolute, you'll be transferred to your charter flight to Calgary, where you'll spend the night at your included hotel.
-Both the hotel and charter flight are included in the Charter Flight & Hotel Package.

 DAY 12 | DEPART CALGARY

 Today, make your way to the airport to catch your homeward flights, or spend the day exploring this fascinating city.